Scaramouche (1952 film): Plot

 He decides to seek out Doutreval's teacher, Perigore of Paris, the man who according to Doutreval "is the master of all swordsmen."
 Moreau takes the troupe to Paris for that purpose.
 There, Dr. Dubuque, a deputy of the new National Assembly, seeks his help.
 The aristocrats in the assembly are systematically killing off the deputies representing the common people by provoking them into duels.
 Moreau is not interested, until Dubuque mentions that de Maynes is one of the duelists; then he eagerly accepts the seat of a deceased deputy.
-Each day, he shows up at the assembly to challenge de Maynes, only to find his enemy absent on trivial but official duties, arranged by Aline and Lenore working together to protect the man they both love.
+Each day, he shows up at the assembly to challenge de Maynes, only to find his enemy absent on trivial but official duties, arranged by Aline, who works with Lenore to protect the man they both love.
 However, other nobles in the National Assembly are eager to fight the newcomer, challenging him on a daily basis.
-Moreau wins every duel; the Chevalier de Chabrillaine barely escapes with his life.
+Moreau wins every duel, killing most of his opponents; the Chevalier de Chabrillaine barely escapes with his life.

 In the meantime, de Maynes becomes engaged to Aline.
 Overhearing de Maynes' intention to confront Moreau that night, Aline persuades him to take her out instead.
 At the suggestion of de Chabrillaine, they attend a performance of the De Binet Troupe, where Andre seizes his opportunity for revenge.
-The two men engage in a prolonged duel (reputedly the longest in screen history at about seven minutes) that ranges throughout the theater and finally back onto the stage itself.
-At the end, Moreau has de Maynes at his mercy, helpless as Philippe de Valmorin had been, but something he cannot explain stays his hand.
+The two men engage in a prolonged duel (reputedly the longest in screen history at about eight minutes) that ranges throughout the theater and finally back onto the stage itself.
+At the end, Moreau has de Maynes at his mercy, helpless as Philippe de Valmorin had been; but something he cannot explain stays his hand.
 Moreau stalks off, leaving de Maynes bloodied but alive.

-Later, Moreau learns from Philippe's father that his father is not the Comte de Gavrillac, but rather the old Marquis de Maynes, the Comte de Gavrillac's friend; Noel, the man he could not kill, is his half-brother.
-He then realizes that he is not related to Aline after all, so they can be married.
-Lenore consoles herself with a certain Corsican officer.
+Later, Moreau learns from Philippe's father that he is not the son of the Comte de Gavrillac but of the old Marquis de Maynes, the Comte de Gavrillac's friend.
+Noel thus is his half-brother.
+Andre then realizes that as he is not related to Aline after all, they can be married.
+Lenore concedes him to Aline, but consoles herself with a certain Corsican officer, Napoleon Bonaparte.